The Caine Mutiny Court-Martial (play): Act 1: The Prosecution

 Lieutenant Stephen Maryk of the United States Naval Reserve is on trial for mutiny, because he relieved Lt.
 Commander Philip Francis Queeg of duty as captain of USS Caine during a typhoon on December 18, 1944.
 Maryk insists that Queeg had gone over the edge mentally, and that his paranoid delusions were putting the ship in danger.
 Maryk took command, applying Article 184 of Navy Regulations, and steered Caine directly into the storm—the opposite in what Queeg had wanted.
 Caine and her entire crew survived, and rescued survivors from a capsized navy vessel, which Maryk thinks is proof that he acted appropriately.

 Maryk's lawyer, Lt.
 Barney Greenwald, indicates that he thinks Maryk, whom he would much rather have prosecuted in the court-martial, was guilty.
 But he is determined to offer a strong defense nonetheless.

 Philip Francis Queeg is the first witness for the prosecution, being conducted by Lt.
 Commander John Challee.
 Queeg states that, while Caine was going through a typhoon, Steve Maryk, a disloyal and disgruntled officer, rebelled against him and relieved him of command without justification.

-At this stage of the court-martial, Queeg seems like a typical tough military disciplinarian—perhaps a bit too tough, but giving no good reason to believe he has psychological problems.
-He is confident and articulate, and seems to be in full possession of his faculties.
+At this stage of the court-martial, Queeg is portrayed as a tough military disciplinarian—perhaps excessively so, but giving no reason to believe he has psychological problems.
+He is depicted as confident and articulate, and in full possession of his faculties.

 A young signalman, Junius Urban, who was present on the bridge at the time Maryk took control, is called to testify about what happened.
 Urban provides a measure of comic relief, as he is poorly educated, extremely nervous, and confused about exactly what happened.
 His testimony tells the jury very little, but on cross-examination he lets slip that Queeg was "a nut" on numerous small matters of discipline and tidiness.

 Captain Randolph Southard, an experienced naval officer called as an expert on destroyer ship-handling, testifies that, under the weather circumstances described on the night of the mutiny, Queeg took all the proper measures, and did exactly what a commanding officer should have done.
 Thus, in Southard's view, Maryk's actions were completely unjustified.
 However, under cross examination from Greenwald, Southard concedes that there are rare, extreme circumstances under which sailing directly into the storm would be the only way to avoid sinking.